Último Dragón

 On October 11, 1996, Asai won the J-Crown, a unification of eight lower weight division titles from various international promotions.
-At the time, he already held the NWA World Middleweight Championship; during this reign he also became the WCW Cruiserweight Champion, making him the most decorated wrestler in history.
-From December 29, 1996, through January 4, 1997, he concurrently held ten titles, a record which still stands.
+At the time, he already held the NWA World Middleweight Championship and during this reign he also became the WCW Cruiserweight Champion.
+From December 29, 1996, through January 4, 1997, he concurrently held ten titles, making him the most simultaneously-decorated wrestler in history until Mercedes Moné broke his record in 2025.
 From 2013 until 2019, he competed primarily for All Japan Pro Wrestling (AJPW) as a freelancer.
-In 2019, he joined Dragongate as a senior advisor and wrestler.
+In 2019, he joined Dragon Gate as a senior advisor and wrestler.

 Professional wrestling career

-Early years (1987–1996)
+Early years (1984–1996)

 Asai trained in the New Japan Pro-Wrestling (NJPW) dojo in 1987, but was not drafted up by the promotion due to his small size.
 He moved to Mexico where he joined the Universal Wrestling Association and subsequently won the UWA World Welterweight Championship in 1988.
 In March 1990, he joined the Universal Wrestling Federation in Japan.
 He also competed in the Universal Lucha Libre promotion founded by his mentor Gran Hamada.